Gravitational-Wave Constraints on Neutron-Star Pressure Anisotropy via Universal Relations: Introduction

 In this work, we first study how the $f$-Love relation changes when we consider pressure anisotropy.
 We use a phenomenological model inspired by Horvat et al.~\cite{Horvat:2010xf}, which relies on a single dimensionless parameter, to compute the tidal deformability and $f$-mode frequency for NSs.
-We find that the $f$-Love relation depends on such anisotropy parameter, though remains to be independent of the EOS (i.e., for different choices of the radial pressure vs. energy density relation) for a fixed anisotropy parameter.
+We find that the $f$-Love relation depends on such anisotropy parameter, though it remains EOS-independent (i.e., for different choices of the radial pressure vs. energy density relation) for a fixed anisotropy parameter.

-We next demonstrate how one can use the anisotropy-dependent but EOS-universal $f$-Love relation to infer pressure anisotropy through GW observations of binary NS mergers.
+We next demonstrate how one can use the anisotropy-dependent but EOS-independent $f$-Love relation to infer the pressure anisotropy in NSs through GW observations of binary NS mergers.
 More specifically, we use the inference of the tidal deformability and $f$-mode frequency for GW170817 in Pratten et al.~\cite{Pratten:2019sed}.
-We also study future prospects, using the results for GW170817-like event with a network of third-generation GW detectors in Williams et al.~\cite{Williams:2022vct}.
+We also study future prospects, using the results for a simulated GW170817-like event for a network of third-generation GW detectors in Williams et al.~\cite{Williams:2022vct}.
 We find that, with both current and simulated data for future detectors, the anisotropy parameter can be constrained to order unity.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec2}, we describe the phenomenological anisotropy model for NSs studied in this paper and study the $f$-Love relation for such stars.
-In Sec.~\ref{sec3}, we describe our statistical approach; show constraints on the parameter that controls the NS pressure anisotropy, using the joint inference for GW170817 in Pratten et al.~\cite{Pratten:2019sed}; and explore future prospects using the inference in Williams et al.~\cite{Williams:2022vct}.
+In Sec.~\ref{sec3}, we describe our statistical approach; show constraints on the parameter that controls the NS pressure anisotropy, using the joint inference for GW170817 in Pratten et al.~\cite{Pratten:2019sed}; and explore future prospects using the simulation results in Williams et al.~\cite{Williams:2022vct}.
 In Sec.~\ref{sec4}, we summarize our findings and provide possible avenues for future work.
 We use the geometric units of $c=G=1$ throughout the paper.